rutikwankhade/Devblogs-hashnode/cl07rb56v0007txnvcysbe7cc.md

 Are you an avid reader?
 Do you wish to have an online catalog of the books you read and want to read?
 Do you feel that the readers deserve a better alternative to GoodReads? one with a good user experience?
 Well, Your wish is granted!

-Introducing Glimpse, a reader's corner to discover new books.
+Introducing **Glimpse**, a reader's corner to discover new books.

 ## 🏃 Motivation
 Reading is one of the few things that I enjoy outside work life.
 I read a lot.
-I mean when Emilia Clarke once quoted ''My father always told me — Never trust anyone whose TV is bigger than their bookshelf", I agreed.
+I mean when Emilia Clarke once quoted ''*My father always told me — Never trust anyone whose TV is bigger than their bookshelf*", I agreed.

 ![My bookshelf.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1646110277176/dTcpJ044o.png)

 And I wanted to have that online catalog of books, I wanted to talk about the books I read.
-I once tried GoodReads and never opened it again because of its bad user experience.
-I mean it's 2022!
+I once tried GoodReads and never opened it again because of its bad user experience. *I mean it's 2022!*

-> For almost a decade, GoodReads has been the dominant platform for readers to discover and rate books.
+> For almost a decade, *GoodReads* has been the dominant platform for readers to discover and rate books.
 But many of the internet’s most dedicated readers now wish they could share their enthusiasm for books elsewhere.

 I know, there have been built alternatives.
-My goal was not to try to solve the engineering problem but the user experience problem.
+My goal was not to try to solve the engineering problem but the **user experience** problem.
 So I was more focused on the execution, rather than the idea.
-I wanted to build my version of this side project.
+I wanted to build my own version of this side project.

 And here it is.